icopy-site/awesome/docs/awesome/awesome-nosql-guides.md

 - [Distribution, Data, Deployment: Software Architecture Convergence in Big Data Systems (PDF)](https://resources.sei.cmu.edu/library/asset-view.cfm?assetID=90909) - Gorton and Klein (2014) paper to discuss software engineering concerns when dealing with big data systems in terms of distribution, data, and deployment.
 Also accessible [here](https://doi.org/10.1109/MS.2014.51).
 - [Use cases for NoSQL (2017)](https://stackoverflow.com/questions/2875432/use-cases-for-nosql) - Discussion on Stack Overflow on best use cases for using NoSQL databases over traditional SQL databases.
 - [Best Practices for NoSQL Database Design (2012)](https://softwareengineering.stackexchange.com/q/158790/) - A couple answers and links for NoSQL database design.
+- [Five Common Data Stores and When to Use Them (2019)](https://engineering.shopify.com/blogs/engineering/five-common-data-stores-usage) - Article describes five common data stores (relational database, non-relational (“NoSQL”) database, key-value store, full-text search engine, message queue) and their attributes.

 ## Data Structures and Modeling

 - [Structure Your Database](https://firebase.google.com/docs/database/android/structure-data) - Best practices (as of 2018) of structuring your data if your database uses JSON.
-[Here's](https://www.firebase.com/docs/web/guide/structuring-data.html) an older version of this guide from 2016.
 - [NoSQL Data Modeling Techniques (2012)](https://highlyscalable.wordpress.com/2012/03/01/nosql-data-modeling-techniques/) - This articles provides a short comparison of NoSQL system families from the data modeling point of view and digests several common modeling techniques.
 - [Data Models for MongoDB](https://docs.mongodb.com/manual/data-modeling/) - Data modeling help specific to MongoDB, ranging from schema validation and example patterns.
 However, concepts may carry over to other document NoSQL databases.
 - [Data Models Will Be Beautiful Again (2016)](https://tdwi.org/articles/2016/11/22/data-models-will-be-beautiful-again.aspx) - Essay argues that despite existing schema-less databases, thoughtful database modeling is important to gain knowledge and insights using algorithms.